GinjaChris/pentmenu/README.md

 * IPsec DOS - uses ike-scan to attempt to flood the specified IP with Main mode and Aggressive mode Phase 1 packets from random source IP's.
 Use the IPsec Scan module to identify the presence of an IPsec VPN server.

-* Distraction Scan - this is not really a DOS attack but simply launches multiple TCP SYN scans, using hping, from a spoofed IP of your choosing (such as the IP of your worst enemy).
+* Distraction Scan - this is not really a DOS attack but simply launches multiple TCP SYN scans, using hping3, from a spoofed IP of your choosing (such as the IP of your worst enemy).
 It is designed to be an obvious scan in order to trigger any lDS/IPS the target may have and so hopefully obscure any actual scan or other action that you may be carrying out.

 * DNS NXDOMAIN Flood - this attack uses the dig utility and is designed to stress test your DNS server by sending a flood of DNS queries for non-existent domains.
 When run against a recursive DNS server it tries to tie up the server and fill the cache with negative responses, slowing/preventing legitimate queries.
 Works best launched from multiple attacking clients.
 Use 'Ctrl c' to stop the attack.